-Couse Format: The material in this course will be presented through a combination of assigned reading from the text and additional handouts, class lectures, in-class discussion, and demonstrations.
+Course Format: The material in this course will be presented through a combination of assigned reading from the text and additional handouts, class lectures, in-class discussion, and demonstrations.
 Lecture material and readings will have some overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 You are expected to do the assigned reading before the class period in which it is due.
 Reading the material before the corresponding lectures will help your performance in two ways.
-First, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material beforehand, helping you to ultimately comprehend and retain the material.
-Second, questions drawn from the assigned readings will be included on the regularly scheduled quizzes, even if they have not yet been discussed in lecture (see below).
+First, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material before the assigned readings will be included on the regularly scheduled quizzes, even if they have not yet been discussed in lecture (see below).